micsparre/ML_trial/README.md

         - standardized accuracy = ~91%
         - normalized accuracy = ~92%
         - NOTE: normalized option made algorithm run (much) faster due to smaller scale of values

+keras-trial.py utilizes a Convolutional Neural Network with normalized data, achieving an accuracy of ~98-99%
+    - beginning example of using Kera's API on the MNIST digit dataset
+    - has a visual example of the first 50 images and the model's predictions and actual values